pascalpoizat/verchor/README.md

 VerChor
 =======

-Framework for the Verification of Choreographies
+VerChor is a framework for the verification of choreographies.

-VerChor is an ongoing work.
 It is concerned about refactoring in Java the [VerChor tool](http://pagesperso-systeme.lip6.fr/Pascal.Poizat/VerChor/) written in Python.

 Contributors
 ============